Codeinwp/visualizer/readme.md

 5. Charts library

 ## Changelog ##
+### 3.0.11 - 2018-08-15  ###

+* Fixed issue with the Series Settings options for the Table Chart
+* Fixed issue with chart showing "Table has no columns" with remote sources

 ### 3.0.10 - 2018-07-20  ###

 * Fixed problem with chart reverting to the default values